Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 • Dietary food: Special food can help dissolve the stones.

-• Surgery: In severe cases, the stones must be removed surgically.
+• Surgery: In severe cases, the stones must be surgically removed.

 3. Injuries

-• Medications: For pain relief and prevention of infections.
+• Medication: For pain relief and prevention of infections.

 • Immobilization: Injuries heal better in a calm environment.